jerydam/CeduChain/README.md

 3. Pilot test the MVP with a small group of students and educators.
 4. Gather feedback and iterate based on user experience to improve the platform.

-Cuberhack's personalized learning system has the potential to revolutionize education by creating a dynamic, secure, and rewarding learning environment for all.
+Ceduchain's personalized learning system has the potential to revolutionize education by creating a dynamic, secure, and rewarding learning environment for all.